qudra28/qudra28/README.md

 I am currently majoring in cybersecurity/IT and will be graduating in 2028!.

-MAJOR:
-Cybersecurity/IT

-🤺🚥Coursework:
+###      Major: 🎓
+-Cybersecurity & IT Major
+-📅 Expected Graduation: 2028

+### 🤺🚥 Coursework
-Intro to computer programing.
+- Intro to Computer Programming
-PC Networking.
+- PC Networking
-Web develment 1.
-Operinting system concepts and usage.

-💻Promigraming Languges:
+- Web Development I
+- Operating System Concepts and Usage

+### 💻 Programming Languages
-Python
+- Python